FOREX-Dollar rebounds after China rate cut soothes markets

 By Sam Forgione

-NEW YORK, Aug 25 (Reuters) - The dollar jumped over 1 percent against a basket of major currencies on Tuesday and recovered from seven-month lows against the safe-haven yen and euro as riskier assets got a boost from an interest rate cut by the Chinese central bank.
+NEW YORK, Aug 25 (Reuters) - The dollar jumped one percent against a basket of major currencies on Tuesday and recovered from seven-month lows against the safe-haven yen and euro as riskier assets got a boost from an interest rate cut by the Chinese central bank.

 The People’s Bank of China (PBOC) said it was lowering the one-year benchmark bank lending rate by 25 basis points to 4.6 percent, effective Aug.
 26. It also relaxed reserve requirements.